GatCode/LumenPPF/README.md

 ## About

 This project is an advancement of [markmaker's PushPullFeeder](https://github.com/markmaker/PushPullFeeder).
 Instead of OpenSCAD, this project uses a parametric approach in Autodesk Fusion 360.
-The main goal is to create a fully 3d-printed feeder for the [LumenPnP](https://github.com/index-machines/index).
+The main goal is to create a fully 3d-printed feeder for the [LumenPnP](https://github.com/index-machines/index), which fulfills the goals stated below.

 ## Goals

 * Fully 3d-printed

+* Printable on smaller printers (e.g. Prusa Mini)

 * Tape insert should be parameterized